carnivoroussociety/GoldEditor/README.md

 The GoldenEye Setup Editor comes with `ABSOLUTELY NO WARRANTY`.
 This is free software, and you are welcome to redistribute it under the Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International license.

-FFmpeg/LAME/Gzip/Xdelta have __their own software licenses__ which you can check below.
+FFmpeg/LAME/mpg123/Gzip/Xdelta are covered under __their own software licenses__ - check below for more details.

 # Included software
 * FFmpeg - https://ffmpeg.org/